 The common enemies are usually much more of a threat than the bosses due to how numerous they are and how fast combat moves.
 What's more annoying is the lack of any grace period while changing screens.
 You're frequently at risk of being attacked before you can actually see the next screen.

-It's not a game without flaws, that's for sure.
+Bit Dungeon 2 is not without flaws, that's for sure.
 I also want it to be known that it's not a game without appeal.
-The music is catchy and in the few times where there's not any playing, you immediately miss it.
+The music is catchy, and in the few times when there's not any playing, you immediately miss it.
 The characters within the game are also an odd mix of wacky and unsettling, ranging from a talking deer merchant to an axe-brandishing cannibal who ambushes you at the bonfire.
 There's an eerie tone to every last inch of the game, like something from a fever dream.
 I felt genuinely lost until I realized that all of the controls are in the pause menu.
 I'd like to see a more noticeable tutorial because of that.
 Even just flashing the controls on the screen in whatever area you spawn in would be a huge improvement.

-Overall, Bit Dungeon II is a game that tries to emulate a lot of different titles that have come before it, and succeeds to a degree.
-I'd like to see the developers take some time to look it over and do some fine tuning, because it just barely shines bright enough to blur the rough edges, and there are moments where you feel like you're just playing a glorified flash game.
-Spelling errors, lack of dungeon variety, and issues with combat aside, I've put about 7-8 hours into the game and that number will probably continue to rise.
+Overall, Bit Dungeon 2 is a game that tries to emulate a lot of different titles that have come before it and succeeds to a degree.
+I'd like to see the developers take some time to look it over and do some fine-tuning because it just barely shines bright enough to blur the rough edges, and there are moments where you feel like you're just playing a glorified flash game.
+Spelling errors, lack of dungeon variety, and issues with combat aside, I've put about 7-8 hours into the game, and that number will probably continue to rise.
 It's the perfect kind of game for killing time.
 Easy to start, easy to be entertained by, but not always easy to put down.